Apply for music tuition at school

 Playing in ensembles

-Children will have opportunities to play in various ensembles, both at school and regional level, performing locally, nationally, and internationally.
+Pupils will have opportunities to play in various ensembles, both at school and regional level, performing locally, nationally and internationally.

 Many of Midlothian's young musicians also play with national ensembles, and several go on to study music and to pursue music as a career.